TV Tropes Needs Your Help

 - In Castlevania: Harmony of Despair, the players rely mostly on equipment found during the levels in order to power up the characters.
 Upon defeating Dracula for the first time, it's possible to play in the Hard version of the levels, in which enemies inflict much more damage, are faster and have drastically increased HP, as well as placing more enemies on the maps and making the hazards considerably harder to avoid.
 However, treasure chests will provide much better equipment.

-- Most Castlevania games have a version of this; in both Aria/Dawn and Portrait there are certain items that are only seen in hard mode - if you're playing on normal their map locations will be bare.
+- In both Aria/Dawn and Portrait there are certain items that are only seen in hard mode - if you're playing on normal their map locations will be bare.

-- In Castlevania: Order of Ecclesia, beating the Hard difficulty with a lv1 cap gets you the best helmet in the game that halves heart consumption and raises the normal level cap to 255 (your level carries over through even the lower cap Hard runs and any experience you earned during them carries over).
+- In Castlevania: Order of Ecclesia, starting a fresh game in Hard Mode gives you the Glyph Sleeve accessory (which allows you to store three glylph combinations to switch on the fly instead of using the Pause menu) right away instead of somewhere mid-game, as well as several glyph-dropping enemies who normally won't appear until later in the game.
+In addition, beating the Hard difficulty with a level 1 cap gets you the best helmet in the game that halves heart consumption and raises the normal level cap to 255 (your level carries over through even the lower cap Hard runs and any experience you earned during them carries over).

 - Castlevania: Bloodlines went one further and added in more areas and bosses on the hardest mode, making for a meatier, more satisfying playing experience, with the full ending —only available on hard mode— serving as the after-dinner mint.